Algorithmic curation

-Algorithmic curation is the selection of online media by recommendation algorithms and personalized searches.
-Examples include search engine and social media products such as the Twitter feed, Facebook's News Feed, and the Google Personalized Search.
+Algorithm curation is the selection of online media by technologies such as recommender systems and personalized search.
+Curation entails the selective sharing of online content and recommendations based on inferred interests.
+Curation algorithms implement different filter approaches, such as collaborative filtering and content-based filtering.
+Examples include search engine and social media products such as the Twitter feed, Facebook's News Feed, and Google Personalized Search.